pu2clr/SI4735/examples/README.md

 ## Examples with LCD, OLED, Buttons and Encoder

 The folder [SI4735_99_OTHER_EXAMPLES](https://github.com/pu2clr/SI4735/tree/master/examples/SI4735_99_OTHER_EXAMPLES) contains several other examples that use encoders, buttons, OLED and LCD.
 This folder also has some sketches used to make tests on the IC Si4735.

+## Example 06 - All In One with OLED/I2C

+This example uses I2C OLED/I2C, buttons and  Encoder.
+It is almost the same example 04.
+This sketch uses the Rotary Encoder Class implementation from Ben Buxton (the source code is included together with this sketch) and Tiny4kOLED Library (__look for "Tiny4kOLED" on Tools->Manage Libraries__).

+This example has been successfully tested on:
+  1) Pro Mini 3.3V;
+  2) UNO (by using a voltage converter);
+  3) Arduino Yún (by using a voltage converter);
+  4) Arduino Micro (see the operating voltage of your Micro);
+  5) Arduino Mega (by using a voltage converter); and
+  6) Arduino DUE;

 ## Related videos